The Confession (1970 film): Filming

-Yves Montand lost more than 15 kg to play his role.
+Filming for the film took place from September 25, 1969, to December 15, 1969, across the departments of Nord, Pas-de-Calais, Seine-Saint-Denis, and Alpes-Maritimes, specifically in Lille, Roubaix, Arras, Théoule-sur-Mer, and Cannes.
+It was shot almost entirely in chronological order relative to the film's narrative.
+Yves Montand lost more than 15 kg to play his role in order to effectively portray the physical toll inflicted by the mistreatment suffered by the defendants on screen.
 Montand had been shaken by the 1956 events in Hungary and later said of the film: "There was in what I inflicted upon myself [for this role] something of an act of expiation."